ConfederacyOfGaia/Gaia/magic.md

 * Where/how to PCs get magic weapons and armors?
   * Druids can create them also, though they're harder than consumables and require more effort.

+---

+## The Pervasiveness of Magic

+The magic of nature pervades the land, and is easily accessible by many people.
+Some people develop an affinity with the natural world and learn to harness its power; these people are called *[druids](druids.md)*.
+Others learn to shape the arcane forces that are woven through the fabric of the world, and become *[mages](mages.md)*.

+## Availability of Magic Items

+Unlike other campaign settings, where magic weapons, armor, and miscellaneous items are common, in gaia, such items are relatively uncommon.
+Much more common are consumable magic items like potions and salves, which can be [easily created](#creating-magic-items) by druids (even PC druids) from naturally occurring ingredients and components.

+Most villages have merchants that will carry magic trinkets and potions, although there are a lot of charlatains out there.
+A druid or mage of 2nd level or higher will be able to detect if an item is legitimately enchanted or not.

 ## Creating Magic Items